dsdanielpark/Bard-API/README.md

 https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard

 ## Bard API is Unofficial Project
-- However, the following website is also an unofficial site. https://www.bardapi.dev/app
+However, the following website is also an unofficial site, too. https://www.bardapi.dev/app (Not Official Site)

 ##  [Amazing Bard Prompts](https://github.com/dsdanielpark/amazing-bard-prompts) Is All You Need!
 - Helpful prompts for Google Bard